K. Wesley (Wes) Mishoe

 Wes’ criminal practice runs the gamut.
 He not only represents clients under investigation or charged, but he also provides zealous advocacy for clients on appeal and post-conviction.
 With respect to his appellate practice, Wes has litigated appeals in the Superior Court of Pennsylvania and the United States Court of Appeals for the Third Circuit.
-As well, Wes has filed applications for allowance of appeal in the Supreme Court of Pennsylvania and petitioned for certiorari in the United States Supreme Court.
+As well, Wes has successfully petitioned for allowance of appeal in the Supreme Court of Pennsylvania and has petitioned for certiorari in the United States Supreme Court.

 Prior to joining the firm, Wes served as an Assistant Attorney General for the State of Georgia.
 In that role, Wes handled direct appeals in non-death penalty murder cases and post-conviction proceedings for a variety of crimes.
 As well, Wes previously served as a Law Clerk for the following Judges on the United States District Court for the Middle District of Pennsylvania:

 - United States Magistrate Judge Susan E. Schwab (2013–2015)